kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 Instead, we can just reorganize a bit and keep things simple.
 I think that's a much better solution!

 I just need to internalize the current core language.
+I think this tree will be easy to translate into C or C++.
+I'll just need to polish the type system and everything will be complete.